-According to a recent survey, 75 percent of people have experienced burnout at work, with 40 percent feeling it during the pandemic specifically.
+According to a recent mental health survey, 75% of people have experienced burnout at work, with 40% feeling it during the pandemic specifically.
 A work-life balance crisis is sweeping through companies, with employees feeling increasingly uninspired and apathetic towards their jobs and the businesses they work for.
 While those that work in internal communications might not be able to tackle the root cause of this problem, they can help address the symptoms.

-By shaking up your corporate comms, you have the potential to help remind people why they love what they’re doing.
-You have the chance to reignite some of the passion they’ve lost in the last year.
+By shaking up your corporate comms, you have the potential to remind people why they love what they’re doing and reignite some of the passion they’ve lost in the last year.
 But when getting an employee to even open an email is a challenge, how exactly should you approach this?

 With many, if not all, of your employees working from home, in-person gatherings and printed newsletters are off the table.
 But even the standard digital formats, like email or PDF documents, are just not having the impact they used to.